 As a residential college, Cornell requires students to live in campus housing.
 Students who intend not to live on campus must either meet one of the exceptions of the residency policy or must go through the off-campus lottery.
-Exceptions to the residence policy must be requested through the Residence Life Office.
-Students who are approved to live off campus may be required to resubmit documentation annually.

 Exceptions to the residency policy